react-cosmos/react-cosmos/docs/reactNative.md

 🚀 Open **[localhost:5000](http://localhost:5000)** in your browser.

 > You'll notice Cosmos generated a `cosmos.userdeps.js` module, which becomes relevant in step 5.
-This file can be safely gitignored.
+You can add this file to .gitignore.

 4\. **Create your first fixture**